 Exchange-Traded Funds.
 ETFs are listed on various exchanges and seek to provide investment results that correspond generally to the performance of specified market indices by holding a basket of the securities in the relevant index.
-Fees and expenses of investments in Underlying ETFs will be borne by shareholders of the investing funds.
+The Fund may invest in ETFs, including ETFs that are advised by the Adviser or its affiliates (the "Underlying ETFs").
+The Underlying ETFs include the Highland/iBoxx Senior Loan ETF and may include additional ETFs advised by the Adviser or its affiliates in the future.
+Fees and expenses of investments in Underlying ETFs will be borne by shareholders of the investing funds, and the Adviser intends to voluntarily waive the portion of the management fee of the investing funds that is attributable to investments in Underlying ETFs.